shashanksoni815/shashanksoni815/README.md

 # 💫 About Me: -->
 🌱 I'm currently pursuing a B-Tech in Electronics and Communication with a focus on Computer Science Engineering, Skilled in web development, with a focus on MERN stack technologies, and equipped with problem-solving and analytical abilities. <br>
 ⚡ Proficient in front-end and back-end technologies, including React.js, Node.js, MongoDB, and Express.js. <br>
-🔭 Actively seeking opportunities to apply my skills in modern web development frameworks and contribute to impactful projects.
+🔭 Actively seeking opportunities to apply my skills in modern web development frameworks and contribute to impactful projects. <br>
 <!--🔭 I’m currently working on Web Development <br>

  👯 I’m looking to collaborate on<br>